 Video 2: Preparation of the Metal-Organic Framework (MOF) Sample for Nitrogen Porosimetry

-Demonstrator:
+Demonstrator: Tania Evans

 Protocol

 Begin by measuring the mass of an empty sample tube [1].
 Then, load 30-50 milligrams of the metal-organic framework or MOF (“Mof” (rhymes with cough)) UiO-66 (U-I-O-sixty six) into the sample tube [2] and measure the mass of the sample-loaded tube [3].